 NOAA Teacher at Sea

-Geographic area of cruise: Subtropical North Atlantic, off the east coast of Florida.
+Geographic area of cruise: Gulf of Mexico and Atlantic off the coast of Florida

 Wind Speed: 10.8 knots (12.43 mph)